microsoft/ADBench/README.md

 ## Contributing

 Contributions to fix bugs, test on new systems or add new tools are welcomed.
 See [Contributing](/CONTRIBUTING.md) for details on how to add new tools, and [Issues](/ISSUES.md) for known bugs and TODOs.
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 ## Known Issues